CultOfTheFlagScholar/CultOfTheFlagScholar/README.md

 ---

-*Have you found our lord and the savior, the Mighty Flag? 🚩*
+*Have you met our lord and the savior, the Mighty Flag? 🚩*

 ---